GLOBAL MARKETS-Dollar up on Fed rate bets, earnings lift shares

 Investors narrowed the odds on a September U.S. rate hike, with Fed fund futures <0#FF:> implying around a 1-in-2 chance, compared with around 1-in-3 after weak wage growth data last week.

-France's CAC 40 was up 1.2 percent, led by SocGen, after the bank reported second-quarter results that beat analysts' forecasts.
+France's CAC 40 was also up 1 percent, led by a 8.5 percent surge in SocGen shares after the bank reported second-quarter results that beat analysts' forecasts.

-Unemployment figures from Portugal and a report on Spain's service sector boosted investor sentiment in Europe and overshadowed less encouraging euro zone retail sales data.
+A report on Spain's service sector, which showed the fastest pace of growth in three months and strongest hiring in eight years, also boosted investor sentiment in Europe.

 Earlier in Asia, Japan's Nikkei rose 0.5 percent but MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.2 percent.